 The horse then had almost a full year off from CDI competition and returned at the CDI Perl in September 2015.
 They competed on the 2016 World Cup circuit and rode the 2016 World Cup Finals in Gothenburg, where they were 13th in the freestyle finals.
 They only did one outdoor show that year, Aachen, and then were back for the winter indoors in Zakrzow and Frankfurt.
 The latter show being their last after an impressive third place in the Kur.

 It was no secret that the Loose couple was interested in selling Rubicon D and had been for sale for a long time.
-Japanese Grand Prix rider Masanao Takahashi discovered him in the sales barn at St. Ludwig.
+Japanese Grand Prix rider Masanao Takahashi discovered him in Viersen, Germany, after the horse was also offered for sale through sales facility St. Ludwig.